Post-Election Events and Resources

 Also - know that there are many units on campus that are here to support you, including the Counseling Center, the Centers for Cultural Understanding and Social Change, Office of the Dean of Students, Office of Diversity, and many others.
 The Wellness Center created an amazing resource series called Caring for your Flame - check it out!
 Don’t hesitate to reach out if you need support.

 Remember: Your UIC family is here for you.

 (Know of an event that is not on this list?
 Add it here.)

 - Ongoing – Virtual AARCC: Students, staff, and faculty looking to engage and be with UIC Asian American community can visit Virtual AARCC, where folks can drop in and say hello, interact with AARCC staff and others, learn more about our center, and be with community between the hours of 10 a.m. and 3 p.m. from Monday through Friday.
 To learn more, visit here.

 - January 18, 2021: Martin Luther King, Jr. Day of Service: This year’s MLK Day of Service will connect the results of the election, the pandemic, and the civic unrest that has been occupying our hearts, minds, and streets in a tangible way to give back to the surrounding community.
 Participants will be able to join a virtual welcome event that highlights these connections, and then work on service projects in-person or virtually.
-Registration will open at the end of November, at this link: go.uic.edu/mlksignup
+Register here: go.uic.edu/mlksignup

 Prior to attending an event, we encourage you to familiarize yourself with the UIC Open Expressions policy.